Is there a secret shortcut to help us learn how to communicate with an avoidant partner?

 Research shows that attachment is related to “the primitive defenses of denial and projection.”

-What you want to do is to learn how to recognize defense mechanisms.
+What you want to do is to learn how to recognize a defense mechanism.

 #17 – Put Realistic Fantasies First On Your Menu